Enhancing Architecture Frameworks by Including Modern Stakeholders and their Views/Viewpoints: Introduction

 In this paper, we postulate that ML artifacts of smart systems deserve to be treated as having a separate identity, distinguished from software source code and raw data.
 Moreover, stakeholders should see ML aspects of systems in different ways (i.e., using tailored notations and at various detail levels) such that they can better understand architecture descriptions of ML-enabled systems.
 In this way, they should become capable of efficient communication with other stakeholders and collaborate to contribute to the system or its architecture description, for example, by rigorous requirement elicitation and tracing.
 For instance, a data scientist is often in charge of analytics modeling and is primarily concerned with ML performance metrics, such as Accuracy, Precision, and Recall of the ML model when faced with unseen test data.
-However, a data engineer is responsible for analytics operations, thus ensuring scalable data processing.
+However, a data engineer is responsible for analytics operations, thus ensuring scalable data processing \cite{Pivarski+2016}.
 By contrast, other stakeholders, such as software engineers, software architects, database engineers, and system engineers, consider other aspects of performance that might be affected by the performance of the ML component, for example, by the delay introduced as a result of the predictions of the ML model, or might be unrelated to the ML component.
 The same holds for security: software and system engineers might underestimate the potential vulnerability of ML-enabled systems through adversarial attacks on the ML models.
 Therefore, data scientists and software engineers often have different notions of security.

-Further, we are particularly interested in architecture frameworks in the context of Cyber-Physical Systems (CPSs).
-CPSs are complex systems that connect the physical world with the virtual world of cyberspace \cite{GeisbergerBroy2014}.
-A modern car, an aircraft, a smart grid, a robot in a production line, or the computer system controlling a chemical process at a plant are examples of CPSs.
-If a CPS possesses any AI or cognitive capability, for example, through an ML component, it is called a smart (or ML-enabled) CPS.
-Further, a CPS might be connected to the Internet (Internet of Things, IoT), or might be isolated (e.g., due to security or privacy concerns).
-CPSs are typically cross-application domains, cross-technologies, and cross-organizations \cite{Schaetz2014}.
-Therefore, they may considerably benefit from the \textit{separation of concerns} that architecture frameworks can offer.
+There also exists other challenges, such as the need for versioning ML-artifacts, for example, ML models, or at least their parameters (in the case of parametric ML models) and hyperparameters, monitorability concerns for ML models, as well as new Ethical, Legal, and Social Implications (ELSI), for example, new privacy challenges, or the explainability, fairness, and trustworthiness of ML components.